sanderkammeraat/JAMs/README.md

 Simple proof-of-concept simulations of Active Matter in Julia.

-**Disclaimer:** This code is a hobby project and one of the goals is to learn the Julia programming language so it likely is not fully optimized (yet).
+**Disclaimer:** This code is a hobby project and one of the goals is to learn the Julia programming language, so it likely is not fully optimized (yet).

 See examples on how to use.